PaimaStudios/paima-engine/paima-standalone/README.md

 - pulled a fresh repository (don't forget to run `npm i` as well)
 - made changes to `paima-egine` public modules (_paima-concise_, _paima-executors_, _paima-prando_, _paima-tx_ or _paima-utils_)

-It does a clean rebuild of the whole `paima-engine`, not just above mentioned modules.
+It does a clean rebuild of the whole `paima-engine`, not just the above mentioned modules.

 ### npm run build:binary